May 4, 2024

 “Deleuzian Aesthetics” prescribes a structural reading of the work of art as an alternative to interpretation.
 It consists of locating a central concept, a logic, which informs the entirety of the work of art.
 These logics can be found in the periodic table of aesthetic logics, the typology of mutually exclusive image types invented by Deleuze and explicated by Chalabi.

 Consider how Chalabi explains the Series through a structural reading of different works of art.
 He explains Series as being necessarily for the construction of different variations of a single idea that is being proposed or problematized.
-It is the reason why Chalabi considers Saul LeWitt’s “Incomplete Open Cubes” and Jean Luc Goddard’s “Here and Elsewhere” as Series.
+It is the reason why Chalabi considers Sol LeWitt’s “Incomplete Open Cubes” and Jean Luc Goddard’s “Here and Elsewhere” as Series.

 This aspect of problematization, or rather its absence, is also why Chalabi doesn’t consider Andy Warhol’s “Campbell’s Soup” to be a Series.
 Though Warhol’s paintings do consist of different variations of a singular soup can, one being mushroom flavored, another chicken flavored, they are not done in a manner of problematization.
 Chalabi defines the soup cans’ central aesthetic structure as Cliché.
 The Cliché consists of making a copy or different copies of pieces of pure sight and/or sounds, usually associated with commercialism.
-More specifically, Warhol’s paintings, unlike Jacques Tatti’s films, are a celebration of Cliché, whereas Tati’s films operate within the logic of Cliché but in a critical manner.
+More specifically, Warhol’s paintings, unlike Jacques Tati’s films, are a celebration of Cliché, whereas Tati’s films operate within the logic of Cliché but in a critical manner.

 Chalabi stresses looking at the “image itself”.
 The structural reading looks at the image qua image, the image insofar as it is an image.
 While interpretation looks at the image qua x, the image insofar as its Psychoanalytic, Marxian, political, scientific, or autobiographical significance.